-Essex Year-to-Date position: 12,059 (April - June 2011) Population Measure - A higher figure represents good performance 1.3.2 Number of people successfully completing the Essex Apprentice Scheme Target:
+Essex Year-to-Date position: 3,510 (August - October 2011) - a 32% (850) increase on the same period as last year.
+Population Measure - A higher figure represents good performance 1.3.2 Number of people successfully completing the Essex Apprentice Scheme Target:

 70% completion rate for Essex Apprenticeship Scheme We have long-established programmes supporting local residents to learn skills to enable them to develop their careers.
-The Essex Apprenticeship Scheme Phase 1 was developed in response to a previous decline and a need to stimulate youth employment opportunities and to support economic growth.
-Since 2009 we have helped 1,381 people into apprenticeships - raising the employability skills of young people.
-In Phase 2 we aimed to help an additional 250 into the energy sector and to date have supported a total of 369 young people onto the scheme with a further 85 planned.
-The target for completion rate is 70%.
-As at January 2012, 500 apprentices had completed their programme so far, but the scheme is not yet due to be fully complete.
-Essex Year-to-Date position: Phase 1: 500 (January 2012)
+The Essex Apprenticeship Scheme was developed in response to a previous decline and a need to stimulate youth employment opportunities and to support economic growth.
+Since 2009, Phase 1 of the scheme has helped 1,381 people into apprenticeships (as at January 2012) - raising the employability skills of young people in Essex.
+Phase 2 then aimed to help an additional 250 apprentices into the energy sector.
+To date we have supported a total of 369 young people onto the phase 2 scheme with a further 85 planned.
+The completion rate target for the scheme is 70%.
+As at January 2012, 500 apprentices had completed their programme, but the scheme is not yet fully complete.
+Essex Year-to-Date position : Phase 1: 500 completions (January 2012) Service Measure (SCF) - A higher figure represents good performance Success Measure: Increasing the percentage of young people in Essex who participate in post 16 learning, and aspire to life-long learning and self-improvement

-Service Measure (SCF) - A higher figure represents good performance Success Measure: Increasing the percentage of young people in Essex who participate in post 16 learning, and aspire to life-long learning and self-improvement 1.3.3 Percentage of young people who aspire to continue in post 16 learning Aim:
+1.3.3 Percentage of young people who aspire to continue in post 16 learning Aim:

-Raise the aspirations of young people to continue in learning post 16 learning As a Local Authority we will support young people to participate in education or training opportunities to increase their skills and qualifications and prepare them for Higher education, employment and adult life.
+Raise the aspirations of young people to continue in learning after the age of 16 As a Local Authority we will support young people to participate in education or training opportunities to increase their skills and qualifications and prepare them for higher education, employment and adult life.
 The Intended Destinations survey identifies where a young person intends to go after completing compulsory education in Year 11.
 This will include young people who aspire to go to college, stay in the same school, go to another school or take up an apprenticeship or training.
 This information enables schools to identify young people who have made choices and help them achieve their aspirations.
 It also helps identify young people who have chosen not to continue in some form of education, training, or are undecided and help them in making informed decisions.
+Young people who aspire to continue in post 16 learning

-Essex Year to Date Position: 90.7% (2010/11 Acad.
-Year) Population Measure - A higher figure represents good performance 1.3.4 Percentage of 16-19 year olds who continue in post 16 learning Aim:
+Essex Latest Position: 90.7% (2010/11 Acad.
+Year) Population Measure - A higher figure represents good performance

+1.3.4 Percentage of 16-19 year olds who continue in post 16 learning Aim:

-For all 2013 year 11 leavers to remain in education, employment or training, and for all young people, up to the age of 18, by 2015 In addition to raising aspirations, we want to raise the actual participation of 16-19 year olds in post 16 learning, to provide them with the skills for adult life and employment.
+For all year 11 leavers in 2013 to remain in education, employment or training.
+By 2015 for all young people, up to the age of 18, to remain in education, employment or training.
+In addition to raising aspirations, we want to raise the actual participation of 16-19 year olds in post 16 learning, to provide them with the skills for adult life and employment.
 Currently higher participation rates can be seen in 16 and 17 year olds, compared with 18 and 19 year olds.
 Nationally, the participation age in education or training will be raised to age 17 in 2013 and 18 in 2015, which will increase the participation of young people in post 16 learning.
-(Previous years 'in learning' data is for 16 - 18 year olds).
+Percentage of 16-19 year olds who continue in post 16 learning